-Executive remuneration in FY2021
+Executive remuneration in FY21

-The base salary and incentive opportunities for executive KMP were the same in FY2021 as in the preceding financial year, except for removal of the former out-performance opportunity and adjustments to align the remuneration packages of the Chief Content Officer and the Chief Marketing Officer with those of other executive KMP.
+The base salary and incentive opportunities for executive KMP were the same in FY21 as in the preceding financial year, except for removal of the former out-performance opportunity and adjustments to align the remuneration packages of the Chief Content Officer and the Chief Marketing Officer with those of other executive KMP.
 These adjustments followed their appointment to SCA's senior leadership team from 1 January 2020 and acknowledged the increased scale and importance of their roles to development and ongoing execution of SCA's digital audio strategy.

-The profitability and financial performance measures under the STI plan for FY2021 were Group EBITDA and non-revenue-related costs compared to budget.
+The profitability and financial performance measures under the STI plan for FY21 were group EBITDA and non-revenue -related costs compared to budget.
 Because of the uncertain economic environment at the beginning of the year, it was agreed budget targets would be set quarterly.
 These budget targets were achieved in full for each quarter during the year.
 With some variations in individual performance, the Board also concluded that goals relating to strategy execution and cultural and behavioural influences were substantially achieved by all executives.
 In reaching these conclusions, the Board acknowledged significant achievements during the year in managing the ongoing operational and financial challenges of the COVID-19 health crisis and the measures implemented by federal, state and territory governments in response, and recasting SCA's corporate strategy to implement a digital audio operating model (including launch of the new flagship LiSTNR app).
 SCA also achieved outstanding results in the Organisational Culture Inventory survey conducted by Human Synergistics in April 2021.
 Considering the challenges faced by our people and our organisation due to the impacts of the COVID-19 pandemic since March 2020, these results demonstrated the strength of SCA's culture.
 So much so that Human Synergistics recognised our results with its Culture Sustainability Award for maintaining and growing a highly constructive culture that outperforms our peers.

 These assessments resulted in executive KMP being eligible to receive between 92% and 100% of their respective STI target opportunities.
 On the recommendation of the PCC, however, the Board exercised discretion to reduce the STI awards of all executive KMP by between 40% and 50%.
-The Board's decision to scale back STI awards does not reflect on the effort or quality of work by executives during the year, especially because that work will enable SCA to return to paying a final dividend to shareholders for FY2021; rather, the Board sought to ensure STI outcomes were appropriate in the context of SCA's overall financial performance, progress on certain strategic initiatives, and outcomes for SCA's shareholders since COVID-19 began to affect SCA's business.
+The Board's decision to scale back STI awards does not reflect on the effort or quality of work by executives during the year, especially because that work will enable SCA to return to paying a final dividend to shareholders for FY21; rather, the Board sought to ensure STI outcomes were appropriate in the context of SCA's overall financial performance, progress on certain strategic initiatives, and outcomes for SCA's shareholders since COVID-19 began to affect SCA's business.
 The Board was satisfied that management applied appropriate rigour in recommending quarterly budget targets.
-However, the Board was also mindful that these budget targets were not subject to the usual interrogation applied by the Board to an annual budget and, despite continuing economic uncertainty, were arguably easier to achieve because of the shorter forecast period.
-The Board also noted the benefit of government grants relating to COVID-19 received by SCA during FY2021, including \$31.9 million in the first half of the financial year from the federal government's JobKeeper scheme.
+However, the Board to an annual budget and, despite continuing economic uncertainty, were arguably easier to achieve because of the shorter forecast period.
+The Board also noted the benefit of government grants relating to COVID-19 received by SCA during FY21, including \$31.9m in the first half of the financial year from the federal government's JobKeeper scheme.
 JobKeeper was critical to SCA being able to maintain its business, operations, and workforce during that period and before advertising markets began to recover.